 Apart from the obvious factors that influence the environment in which we spend most of our time—like communication, leadership, and work ethic, to name a few—there is one more element that we almost always fail to address: team collaboration.

 Team collaboration is as the name suggests, an alternative term for teamwork.
-Everyone can agree that teamwork is necessary in an organization, but how many of us know just how necessary teamwork is to foster a positive work culture?
+Everyone can agree that teamwork is necessary for an organization, but how many of us know just how necessary teamwork is to foster a positive work culture?

 Let’s break it down: